bitrig/bitrig/distrib/amd64/ramdisk/install.md

 				cat <<__EOT

 You will now create two GPT partitions.
-The first must have an id of 'EF' and be large enough to contain the Bitrig boot programs, at least 960 blocks.
-The second must have an id of 'A6' and will contain your Bitrig data.
+The first must have an id of 'EF' and be large enough to contain the OpenBSD/Bitrig boot programs, at least 960 blocks.
+The second must have an id of 'A6' and will contain your OpenBSD/Bitrig data.
 Neither may overlap other partitions.
 Inside the fdisk command, the 'manual' command describes the fdisk commands in detail.